BriansEmacs/insert-pair-edit.el/README.md

 Most of the functionality of the **Insert Pair Edit (ipe)** package can also be accessed via the **Emacs** menubar.
-If running **Emacs** in an environment which supports menus, the `insert-pair-edit` package can add an extra `Pairs` sub-menu to the standard **Emacs** `Edit` menu item.
+If running **Emacs** in an environment which supports menus, the `ipe` package can add an extra `Pairs` sub-menu to the standard **Emacs** `Edit` menu item.